lacegiovanni17/music-booking-api/README.md

 2. run `npm install` to install all packages in package.json file
 3. From the root folder run the following command to start the backend server: `npm run start`
 4. The backend server will be running at http://localhost:5000.
+5. Ask for MongoDB env to connect to Database.

 ## Endpoints
 router.use("/auth", authRoutes);      // Authentication (Login, Register)